 The policy adheres to the Department for Education's Code of Practice (2014).
 The policy is in keeping with the school's aims, its teaching and learning policy, and its policy on equality of opportunity.
 The school is committed to a policy of inclusion: one in which the teaching, learning, achievements, attitudes and well-being of all children matter - including those identified as having special educational needs or disabilities (SEND).
-The culture, practice, management and deployment of the school's resources are designed to ensure all children's needs are met, including those within Moonbeam Autism Specialist Resource Base.
+The culture, practice, management and deployment of the school's resources are designed to ensure all children's needs are met, including those within Moonbeam Autism Specialist Resource Base and the Specialist Hub of Inclusive practice (SHIP).